FallenHoot/azure-docs/articles/reliability/reliability-cosmos-db-nosql.md

 ### Impact of using availability zones

 The impact of availability zones on the high availability of your Cosmos DB for NoSQL database depends on the consistency level of the account and which regions have availability zones enabled.
-In many cases, availability zones don’t add value or add minimal value if the account is multi-region (unless configured with strong consistency).
+Availability zones don’t add value if the account is multi-region write.

 Consult the table below to estimate the impact of using availability zones in your current account configuration: